joshfokis/URL-Cleaner/README.md

 URL-Cleaner
 ===========

-Clean URLs to the base example.com instead of  hxxp://www[.]example[.]com/example2/
+Clean URLs to the base example.com instead of  hxxp://www[.]example[dot]com/example2/

-            This script is for any one to use and edit for personal or commercial use.

 To use: